 Artificial intelligence is the future.
 No one knows that better than marketers.

 But when pressed for details, most marketers will come up short.
-In our 2021 State of Marketing AI report, we found that 50% of marketers rate their understanding of AI as beginner, and 65% are still in the researching phase of marketing AI transformation.
+In our 2022 State of Marketing AI report, we found that 45% of marketers rate their understanding of AI as beginner.

 It’s time to demystify AI — to explain how and why AI will have a huge impact on the future of marketing.